Why a French Bulldog?

 Frenchies are moderately easy to train because they are so smart, although they can also be a bit stubborn and hardheaded, especially if you don’t work with them early on.
 If you make training a game, they’ll want to play all the time.
 Frenchies are considered people pleasers and love to be the center of attention.
 All of our Frenchies are a little different in temperament, just like people, but each of them loves to be shown attention.
 If you make your new Frenchie a part of your life, he or she will be a wonderful companion that you will enjoy immensely for many years to come.

 Frenchies also tend to be a fairly healthy breed, which is a good thing with the kiddos chasing them around like they do.
 Because they are a short-faced (“brachycephalic”) and dwarf (“chondrodystrophic”) breed, they have some health concerns every owner should be aware of.
 Their short face makes their breathing less efficient, so Frenchies have less tolerance of heat, exercise, and stress, as has already been noted.
 Like other dwarf breeds, the stocky Frenchie occasionally has abnormal vertebrae.
 Because of the good musculature, problems generally do not occur, especially if the use of stairs and jumping is limited.
 While Frenchies occasionally have leg and joint problems, this small/medium size dog does not have anywhere near the knee joint problems which are so common in small breeds such as Yorkies, nor the hip problems so prevalent with large breeds such as Labs.
-In aggregate, this is a very healthy breed, and we have had very good success with the health of our Frenchies and the puppies we have placed in great homes.
+In aggregate, this is a relatively healthy breed, especially considering it is both a flat-faced and a dwarf breed), and we have had overall good success with the health of our Frenchies and the puppies we have placed in great homes.

 As you can tell by now, we, along with the rest of the family, love the French Bulldog and will have them from now on, but no dog is perfect (or are they?).
 Other than what we have already mentioned above, you should also be aware of the following: